np.where Python Function | Quick Tips for Numpy

 In this example, we use Boolean indexing to select elements from ‘arr’ that are greater than 3.
 The expression arr > 3 returns a Boolean array of the same shape as ‘arr’, where each element indicates whether the corresponding element in ‘arr’ is greater than 3.
 This Boolean array is then used to index ‘arr’, resulting in an array of elements from ‘arr’ that are greater than 3.

 While Boolean indexing is a powerful tool, it’s important to note that it returns the elements themselves rather than their indices.
-This can be an advantage or a disadvantage depending on your specific use case.
+Depending on your use case you may want to refer to other methods found on our Indexing reference guide, here.

 Using np.nonzero